 Miller® and the AWS Foundation have partnered to establish the Light a Spark Grant.
 This grant provides a starter package of equipment and supplies to introduce welding into a high school Ag-Ed Program, Career and Technical Education Class, or Practical Skills Course.
-Up to 10 starter packages valued at more than $10,000 each will be awarded annually!
+Up to seven (7) starter packages valued at more than $14,000 each will be awarded!

 This application is not intended for secondary or post-secondary schools that have an existing welding program or course.
 Those institutions should review the Welder Workforce Grant for eligibility.

 The application is now closed.
 Check back in 2022 for updates on the next application cycle.

 Light a Spark Grant Miller® Starter Equipment Package